criblio/helm-charts/helm-chart-sources/logstream-leader/README.md

 ## Persistent Storage

 The chart requires persistent storage; it will use your default storage class, or you can override that class (`config.scName`) with the name of a storage class to use.
-This has been tested primarily using AWS EBS storage, via the CSI EBS driver.
+We tested this primarily using AWS EBS storage, via the CSI EBS driver.
 The volumes are created as `ReadWriteOnce` claims.
 For more info on Storage Classes, see the [Kubernetes.IO Storage Classes page](https://kubernetes.io/docs/concepts/storage/storage-classes/).

 ## AWS-Specific Notes